Yogeshkharb111/Form-Correctness-Detection-Using-Pose-Estimation/README.md

 ---

-## ⭐ If you find this project helpful, consider giving it a star!
+## ⭐ If this project helps you, consider giving it a star!